'Why Don't Y'all Let That Die?' Telling The Emmett Till Story In Mississippi

 The University of Mississippi fraternity brothers who posed with guns at the bullet-pocked marker were suspended by the Kappa Alpha Order, an organization that glorifies the Confederate South.
 The fraternity declined to comment to NPR.

-But the local chapter president has reached out to the Memorial Commission Executive Director Patrick Weems who welcomes a dialogue.
+But the local chapter president has reached out to Memorial Commission Executive Director Patrick Weems, who welcomes a dialogue.

-"And it's not just about replacing the sign but it's what do they teach there?
+"And it's not just about replacing the sign, but it's what do they teach there?
 What do they teach their fraternity members?
 What is their social impact to their community?"
 Weems says.

-As far as replacing the sign, Weems is getting help from a fifth generation local farmer, Walker Sturdivant, who owns the property and plans to donate a long-term lease to better protect the site.
+As far as replacing the sign, Weems is getting help from a fifth-generation local farmer, Walker Sturdivant, who owns the property and plans to donate a long-term lease to better protect the site.

 "We're not today who we were back then," Sturdivant says.
-"What happened to Emmett Till it's awful, it's sickening, turns my stomach every time I think about it, but it's a part of our history.
+"What happened to Emmett Till, it's awful, it's sickening, turns my stomach every time I think about it, but it's a part of our history.
 It's part of our culture.
-He didn't die in vain and he triggered, I believe, the civil rights movement."
+He didn't die in vain, and he triggered, I believe, the civil rights movement."

 The property will be dedicated in October with a bulletproof marker and new security measures.
 Some of Till's relatives will be a part of the ceremony.